 - a.
 Withdrawal.
 To withdraw from the Law School, a student must notify the Graduate, International, Compliance, and Legal Studies (GICLS) Office and submit a Dean's Action Request form indicating the last date of class attendance.
-A student who has withdrawn from the Law School Graduate, International, Compliance, and Legal Studies (GICLS) may be eligible to return to the Law School under the discretion of the Assistant Dean. - b.
-Tuition.
+A student who has withdrawn from the Law School Graduate, International, Compliance, and Legal Studies (GICLS) may be eligible for readmission to the Law School under the discretion of the Assistant Dean of GICLS. - Tuition.
 When a student withdraws from the Graduate Program after the Add/Drop period, tuition will be prorated starting from the date the Bursar's Office receives instructions from the Graduate, International, Compliance, and Legal Studies (GICLS) Office. - c.
 Withdrawal Presumed.
-A student who fails to apply for leave of absence under this section, and who fails to attend regularly scheduled classes for a period of more than the number of absences permitted in the Academic Code, or has completed a leave of absence for two or more semesters, is presumed to have withdrawn from the Law School.
+A student who has completed a leave of absence for more than three semesters, is presumed to have withdrawn from the Law School.

-E. Academic Standing, Academic Probation, Dismissal, and Reinstatement 1.
-Academic Standing.
+E. Academic Standing, Academic Probation, Dismissal, and Reinstatement

-- a.
+- 1. Academic Standing. - a.
 MJ and Graduate-level Certificates.
 A cumulative grade point average of at least 2.000 is required for students to have good academic standing.
 A student will not be permitted to graduate if the cumulative grade point average is below 2.000.
 After completion of each semester, candidates must have a cumulative GPA of at least a 2.000 in order to continue in the program. - b.
 MJ/MBA.
 A cumulative grade point average of at least 3.000 is required for students to have good academic standing.
 A student will not be permitted to graduate if the cumulative grade point average is below 3.000.
 After completion of each semester, candidates must have a cumulative GPA of at least a 3.000 in order to continue in the program.
+A 3.0 is required in each program, both in the MJ and in the MBA.
+It is not a combined 3.0 GPA.

 - 2. Academic Probation.
-A student who fails to attain the cumulative grade point average required in Section (II)(E)(1)(a), (b), or (c) at the end of any grading period shall be placed on academic probation.
+A student who fails to attain the cumulative grade point average required in Section (II)(E)(1)(a) or (b) at the end of any grading period shall be placed on academic probation.
 This requires the creation of an academic plan that includes mandatory conference calls with an academic advisor, who will personally assist the student in improving their grade point average and with any other concerns the student may have.
 Academic Probation status will not appear on the student's transcript.
-A student will remain on academic probation provided they are demonstrating academic progress until the required minimum GPA is attained. - 3.
+A student will remain on academic probation, provided they are demonstrating academic progress, until the required minimum GPA is attained, at the discretion of the Assistant Dean. - 3.
 Dismissal.
 A student who does not comply with the academic plan as agreed, or who does not demonstrate academic progress, will be subject to academic dismissal from the program. - a.
 Notice of Dismissal - 1) Dismissal by Assistant Dean.
 Each student dismissed for poor scholarship shall be notified of the dismissal in writing by the Assistant Dean.
 The notice of dismissal shall include an outline of the procedure for filing a petition for reinstatement. - 2) Definition of Notice.
 Dismissal notices shall be sent by by regular mail to the student's last known address.
 Each student is required to provide and keep current a mailing address with the Graduate, International, Compliance, and Legal Studies (GICLS) office and Registrar's office.
 Notice shall be deemed effective five days after date of mailing.